fastai/fastpages/README.md

 `- image: images/diagram.png`

 Note: for this setting **you can only reference image files and folders in the `/images` folder of your repo.**

+### Hiding A Blog Post

+You may want to prevent a blog post from being listed on the home page, but still have a public url that you can preview or share discreetly.
+You can hide blog post from the home page by setting front matter parameter `hide` to `true`.
+This is set to `false` by default.

+It is recommended that you use [permalinks](https://jekyllrb.com/docs/permalinks/) in order to generate a predictable url for hidden blog posts.
+You can also set the front matter `search_exclude` to `false` if you don't want users to find your hidden post in a search.

+### Toggle Search Visibility

+fastpages comes with built in keyword search powered by [lunr.js](https://lunrjs.com/).
+You can prevent a blog post or page from appearing in search results by setting the front matter parameter `search_exclude` to `false`.
+This is set to `true` by default.

 ## Site Wide Configuration Options